The Russian Orthodox Cathedral of Alexander Nevsky sits in pride of place at Lossi plats 10, on the top of

-Toompea (Dome Hill) in Tallinn, overlooking the Old Town.
-Situated
+in Tallinn, overlooking the Old Town.
+Situated opposite the country's

 In October 1897, Bishop Agafangel (1858-1928) was

 appointed to the cathedra of Riga and Mitava.
-At this time the
+The Baltic states were

 For the construction of the cathedral, voluntary

-donations raised throughout the Russian Empire were combined with
+donations from the Russian empire were combined state treasury funds

 The five-cupola three-altar cathedral itself was